New Examples of Translating Solitons in Generalised Robertson-Walker Geometries: Generalised Robertson-Walker Geometries

 \section{Generalised Robertson-Walker Geometries}

 We now turn our attention to Generalised Robertson-Walker geometries, which in our setting correspond to taking $\psi$ constant equal to $-1$ and $\varphi = \tilde{\varphi} \circ \pi_2$, where $\tilde{\varphi} \colon I \to (0,\infty)$ is smooth and $\pi_2$ denotes the projection to the second factor.
-These spaces were introduced by Alías, Romero and Sánchez in \cite{alias_romero_sanchez}, and have been widely studied \cite{Mant,Lawn_2015}.
+These spaces were introduced by Al\'ias, Romero and S\'anchez in \cite{alias_romero_sanchez}, and have been widely studied \cite{Mant,Lawn_2015}.

 Let $\left( N, g_N \right)$ be an $n$-dimensional Riemannian manifold, $I \subseteq \mathbb{R}$ an open interval and $b \colon I \to \left(0,+\infty\right)$ a smooth function.
 A Generalised Robertson-Walker spacetime (GRW) with base $I$, fibre $\left( N, g_N \right)$ and warping function $b$ is the product manifold $M=N \times I$ endowed with the metric